Searching for relativistic axions in the sky: Projected SKA sensitivity

 For regular magnetic field we take, as in Section \ref{sec:coh:magn:field}, $B_{\rm reg} = 1\,\mu\text{G}$ and $L_{\rm reg} = R_{\rm dSph} = 1\,\text{kpc}$.

-Fig.~\ref{fig:flux_Ptot} shows the predicted photon flux from axion conversions in Seg I, either assuming just the regular magnetic field component (red lines) or in addition also the turbulent magnetic field component (blue lines), for the three representative cases in \eqref{eq:Bturb}.
-The photon flux in the case of a turbulent magnetic field was obtained from the ``cell-model" of Ref.~\cite{Carenza:2021alz}, with the cell size set to $L_{\rm cell} = 2 L_{\rm turb}$.
+Fig.~\ref{fig:flux_Ptot} shows the predicted radio flux density from axion conversions in Seg I, either assuming just the regular magnetic field component (red lines) or in addition also the turbulent magnetic field component (blue lines), for the three representative cases in \eqref{eq:Bturb}.
+The radio flux density in the case of a turbulent magnetic field was obtained from the ``cell-model" of Ref.~\cite{Carenza:2021alz}, with the cell size set to $L_{\rm cell} = 2 L_{\rm turb}$.
 For each parameter set in \eqref{eq:Bturb} we performed a Monte Carlo (MC) simulation with 10 realizations of the turbulent field, divided into cells, calculated axion$\rightarrow$photon conversion probability $P_{a\gamma}$, and then averaged it over the 10 realizations.
-In calculating the photon flux both CAB and the dSph halo contributions were included, with the axion and DM parameters set to $m_a=10^{-13}$ eV, $g_{a\gamma\gamma}=0.66\times 10^{-10}\text{\,GeV}^{-1}$, $m_\chi=10\mu$eV, $\tau_\chi=10t_U$.
+In calculating the radio flux density both CAB and the dSph halo contributions were included, with the axion and DM parameters set to $m_a=10^{-13}$ eV, $g_{a\gamma\gamma}=0.66\times 10^{-10}\text{\,GeV}^{-1}$, $m_\chi=10\mu$eV, $\tau_\chi=10t_U$.